nicholas-wilcox/lit-modal-portal/README.md

 Currently, there is no standard procedure for contributing to this project.
 You are absolutely welcome to fork the repository and make a pull request, and to file issues if you encounter problems while using it.

-However, this is currently a side project of a single engineer that was developed in between sprints.
-So, I ask for your patience as I acclimate to the task of maintaining an open source repository.